Swarna1310/h2o-LogParser/README.md

 Technologies used :

-Python Jupyter Notebook
-Pandas library - Dataframes and data consolidation for plotting matplotlib - plotting various data sets
+Python Jupyter Notebook, Pandas library for Dataframes and data aggregation, matplotlib for plotting various data sets